BorderBenja05/astro_swiper/readme.md

 ## Input data format

-Each triplet is a set of three co-registered FITS cutout files sharing a common basename:
+Each triplet is three co-registered FITS cutout files sharing a common basename in a flat directory:

 ```
 <basename>scicutout.fits[.gz]